-B: Speaking of which, you are very active in social media.
-Do you think it’s boosted your career as a makeup artist?
+Speaking of which, you’re very active on social media.
+Do you think it’s boosted your career as an artist?

 People think I do a really good job at social media, but really I have no idea what I’m doing!
 I was very late in the game with Myspace and I got an account because people told me it would be fun.
 I filled out a profile and within 48 hours I had several thousand friend requests from makeup artists all over the world!
 That was really when I learned the position I held as a makeup artist.
 It was sort of an indication that I’d made it.
 That I had made a name for myself.
 You know, you set out with a motivation to be a good makeup artist, but Myspace was the first time I realized the relevance I had.
 Since then I feel like I have a sort of responsibility to young makeup artists.
 I want them to have access to information about the industry.
 I try to interact with them as much as I can.

-B: How do you cope with all the rules and trends in the makeup world while still staying true to yourself?
+How do you cope with all the rules and trends in the industry while still staying true to yourself?

 Once I received the brushes people started finding out and asking questions.
 The public interest made me decide to try selling the brushes just as a small niche business, but what I learned was that I don’t want a business!
 I’m a makeup artist.
 By selling my brushes, I was trying to accommodate makeup artists, and it was important to me that they not only were happy with the product, but also with the experience they had with my business.
 I couldn’t properly manage a brand and a career, so at that point I took them off the market.
 Luckily I’ve since found a manufacturer who I respect and admire, so they are being exclusively offered through them.

-B: Do you think you’ll ever expand your brush line to include more tools or even cosmetics?
+Do you think you’ll ever expand your line to include more tools or even cosmetics?

-B: We love that brushes have numbers in place of names.
+We love that your brushes have numbers instead of names.

 Too many to mention, but I will say that I spend way more time looking at new and exciting makeup artists on sites like Beautylish and YouTube than I do looking at what established artists are doing.
 I not only find them far more intriguing, I find them way more relevant.

-B: Thanks Billy!
-Before we let you go, got anything new in the works?
+Do you have anything new in the works?